 According to Wikipedia, "FanFiction.net does not operate a screening or editorial board.
 Many users leave short reviews after reading stories.
 Most reviews are positive reviews.
 While reviews can be left by those without accounts, it is an option for all writers on the site to disallow 'anonymous reviews,' meaning reviews made by those who are not signed into an account."

 ...Yeah.
 So some of you may be wondering, "Boggy, what's your point?"
-Point is, I think it's cool that FFNet is set up to accept any and all user reviews (even if 85% of the reviews you see are pointless as fuck) but what I like even better is when a reader/viewer will e-mail me personally with regards to my story, because it means a user likes (or *gasp* hates) your story well enough to contact you in an interpersonal way.
+Point is, I think it's cool that FFNet is set up to accept any and all user reviews (even if 85% of the reviews you see are pointless as fudge) but what I like even better is when a reader/viewer will e-mail me personally with regards to my story, because it means a user likes (or *gasp* hates) your story well enough to contact you directly.
 Now, I'm not discouraging reader reviews by any means (hell, authors love reader feedback, and don't let them tell you otherwise).
 But sometimes, it's nice when someone goes out of their way to e-mail you a little note and say, "Hey, awesome job."

 I've received some such notes, from time to time, and while I love them and appreciate them, they're not posted onto the site so there's no record or way of logging the critique into your account.
 SOOOO, I'm taking advantage of all this wonderful user profile space and posting the wonderful e-mail reviews I've received for all my devoted readers to see.

 My first e-mail is from a reader named "Abe Guy" who contacted me back in December of 2006 JUST to tell me how much he enjoyed my fic.
 (What's sad is that said fic is STILL in-progress and probably will be till Rapture. *gnashes teeth*) Here's what he had to say: